boxblinkracer/ranorex-testrail/README.md

 ### 1. Installation
 Open your Ranorex project, right click on your solution and click `Manage Packages`.
-Now search `boxblinkracer/ranorex-testrail` in the NuGet package manager and add it to your project.
+Now search `boxblinkracer.Ranorex.TestRail` in the NuGet package manager and add it to your project.